 The Pony Premo is an example of a typical amateur folding plate camera, ca 1900.
 The model D takes photographs on 4x5 inch glass plates.
-The plates are loaded into a wooden holder (see photo below).
+The plates are loaded into a wooden holder.
 The holder is slid underneath the ground glass focusing/viewing screen and is held in place by two strong leaf springs.
 On this camera, the ground glass screen is protected against breakage by a hinged wooden cover.

 A small reflex viewfinder is mounted on the camera's front panel.
 A focusing scale is also mounted on the panel.
 If the subject distance is known or can be estimated, the camera can be focused by setting a pointer to the proper scale graduation.
-For quick shots, it is not necessary to use the ground glass screen for composition and focus.
+For quick shots, it is not necessary to use the ground glass screen to compose and focus.

 This is a compact camera, easy to carry when closed.
 It is barely larger than a 4x5 plate holder.
 The unloaded camera weighs 1 1/2 pounds.
 Two names for this style of camera are folding and self-casing.

 Page created June 14, 2001; updated December 20, 2020